mre/endler.dev/content/posts/2019/kubernetes/index.md

 If you want anything more, you have to bring it yourself.

-The entire point of Nomad is that it does *less*: it doesn’t include fine-grained rights management or advanced [network policies] and that’s by design.
+The entire point of Nomad is that it does *less*: it doesn’t include fine-grained rights management or [advanced network policies] and that’s by design.
 Those components are provided as enterprise services, by a third-party - or not at all.

 I think Nomad hit a sweet-spot between ease of use and expressiveness.
 It's good for small, mostly independent services.
 If you need more control, you'll have to build it yourself or use a different approach.
 Nomad is *just* an orchestrator.
-By that, it follows the Unix philosophy: one tool to do a single job and do it well.

 The best part about Nomad is that it's easy to *replace*.
 There is little to no vendor lock-in because the functionality it provides can easily be integrated